Mike Kruczek

 Michael Francis Kruczek (born March 15, 1953) is an American football coach and former quarterback.
-He is currently the head varsity coach for Trinity Preparatory School of Florida.
+He is currently the offensive coordinator, under his son Garrett Kruczek, the head football coach for Lake Brantley High School of Florida.

 Playing career

 Kruczek earned All-America in 1975 as a quarterback at Boston College where he set several B.C. passing and total offense records.